Key takeaways

 What is erectile dysfunction?

 Erectile dysfunction (ED) is defined as having difficulty getting or maintaining erections that are long-lasting and strong enough for satisfying sex.
-Erectile dysfunction is characterized by an ongoing problem–sometimes, you’re just not in the mood or you lose an erection at an inopportune time.
-This is not ED.
+ED is characterized by an ongoing problem.
+Sometimes, you’re just not in the mood, or you lose an erection at an inopportune time—neither of these are considered ED.

 ED is defined as a sexual health issue, but the impact of ED can extend beyond your sex life.
 ED is linked to low self-esteem, can affect your relationship with sexual partner(s), lead to shame, anxiety, and depression, and even affect your productivity at work.
 If this list isn’t enough to motivate you to make an appointment with your healthcare provider, ED can also be a sign of a potentially serious underlying health condition (more on that below).